abeade/browser-websocket-client/README.md

+# Not Maintained

+If you you would like to maintain this extension, please create an issue.
+I can transfer Chrome store ownership to you and change this readme to display only a link to your fork.
+Note that I'd intended the export-import branch to be the next release.
+It should be feature complete, but the readme and tests need updating.

 ## Browser-WebSocket-Client

 Browser WebSocket Client is an extension for Chrome ~~and Firefox~~ that provides a simple method for testing a WebSocket server.
 It allows you to send and receive raw JSON messages as well as save server URLs, protocols, and messages for later use.